Păstorel Teodoreanu: Țara Noastră period

-Teodoreanu was also involved in the cultural and political quarrels of postwar Greater Romania, taking the side of newcomers from Transylvania, who criticized the country's antiquated social system; they proposed an "integral" version of Romanian nationalism.
+Teodoreanu was also involved in the cultural and political quarrels of postwar Greater Romania, taking the side of newcomers from Transylvania, who criticized the country's antiquated social system; they proposed an "Integral nationalism".
 In January 1925, Păstorel began writing for the Transylvanian review Țara Noastră and became, together with Octavian Goga and Alexandru "Ion Gorun" Hodoș, its staff polemicist.
 In the mid-1920s, Păstorel's satire had found its main victim: Nicolae Iorga, the influential historian, poet and political agitator.
 According to Goga and Hodoș, Iorga's older brand of nationalism was unduly self-serving, irresponsible, and confusing.
 Teodoreanu followed up with satirical pieces, comparing the omnipresence of Iorga "the demigod" with the universal spread of novelty Pink Pills.
 He also ridiculed Iorga's ambitions in poetry, drama, and literary theory: "Mr. Iorga doesn't get how things work, but he is able to persuade many others: he is dangerous."
 Teodoreanu was courted by the modernist left-wing circles, which were hostile to Iorga's traditionalism, and was a guest writer for a (formerly radical) art magazine, Contimporanul.
+His mockery of Iorga was widely distributed at a time when his own father, Osvald, was chairing a regional chapter of Iorga's Democratic Nationalists.
+Teodoreanu Sr was consequently pushed to resign.

 Păstorel's editorial debut came only later.
 In 1928, Cartea Românească publishers issued his parody historical novel, titled Hronicul Măscăriciului Vălătuc ("The Chronicle of Jester Harrow").
-His Trei fabule ("Three Fables") were taken up by Bilete de Papagal, an experimental literary newspaper managed by poet Tudor Arghezi.
+According to George Lesnea, a fellow poet and personal friend of Teodoreanu's, the book's history was intertwined with his growing disdain for Iorga.
+As noted by this source, Iorga had praised Sandu Teleajen for a similar parody, while lambasting Hronicul for "downgrading the Romanian language".
+Păstorel's Trei fabule ("Three Fables") were taken up by Bilete de Papagal, which also hosted his satirical advice column "for music lovers" (instructing them how to misbehave at concerts).
 While Teodoreanu expected Hronicul to be an inside joke for him and his friends, it was a national best-seller.
 It also earned him a literary award sponsored by the Romanian Academy.
+He made frequent appearances in Bucharest, for instance participating at the Romanian Writers' Society functions—in November 1926, he attended the banquet honoring Rabindranath Tagore, who was visiting Romania.